• Home

 The top of the heat exchange is sloped to prevent solids from accumulating.
 The vertical water tubes are easily accessible from the top of the tank for periodic inspection and cleaning.
 All heat exchangers are not created equal.
 The Wastewater Evaporators design combines innovation with high quality, thus producing a robust solution to problematic evaporator applications.
 For more information on product specifications or the surface combustion technology that makes our evaporators unique, contact one of our sales engineers today.

 Surface combustion technology eliminates the traditional flame associated with tubular and some vertical water tube designs because the combustion is contained.
 There is no risk of heat exchanger metal impingement or high heat stresses that will ultimately cause fatigue and failure.
+By contrast, our competitors a double pass tubular design has flame and combustion gasses drawn by an induced draft blower through the heat exchanger.

 For more information on product specifications or the surface combustion technology that makes our evaporators unique, contact one of our sales engineers today.